Photo credit: Adriana Dinu

-The NBSAP Forum is a global partnership aiming to support the implementation of the UN Biodiversity Convention and its policy and reporting mechanism.
-The Secretariat of Convention on Biological Diversity (SCBD), the United Nations Development Programme (UNDP), and UN Environment Programme (UNEP) host it in partnership through generous funding from the Global Environmental Facility (GEF).
-The purpose of our web portal is to support countries in finding the information they need to develop and implement effective National Biodiversity Strategy and Action Plans (NBSAPs) and National Reports (NRs).
-The NBSAP Forum includes several support functions.
+The NBSAP Forum is a global partnership aiming to support countries in implementing the UN Convention on Biological Diversity (CBD) and its strategic plans, including global biodiversity targets.
+To achieve this, CBD Parties are required to develop and implement national biodiversity strategies and action plans (NBSAPs), including national targets, and integrate them into relevant sectoral and cross-sectoral plans, programmes and policies, and submit national reports (NRs) on the effectiveness of measures taken to implement the NBSAP.
+The Secretariat of the Convention on Biological Diversity (SCBD), the United Nations Development Programme (UNDP), and the United Nations Environment Programme (UNEP) host the NBSAP Forum, in partnership, through generous funding provided by the Global Environmental Facility (GEF).
+The purpose of the web portal is to support countries in finding the information they need to develop and implement effective NBSAPs and prepare national reports.
+The NBSAP Forum includes several support functions:

 A web-based e-learning platform that provides free opportunities to build your professional capacity in multiple languages.

-An online forum to connect practitioners and technical experts about the targets in the post-2020 Global Biodiversity Framework
+An online forum to connect practitioners and technical experts on issues related to the alignment and implementation of NBSAPs in support of the goals and targets in the Kunming-Montreal Global Biodiversity Framework.

 A technical help desk in English, French, and Spanish, that is staffed by UNDP, UNEP, and SCBD.

 This online community of practice connects a wide range of stakeholders who need access to timely information regarding the UN Convention on Biological Diversity (CBD) and its targets.
 Members can also share expertise, knowledge, technical support, and resources.
-Members speak 122 unique languages, access the Forum from 196 countries, and engage with each other from around the globe 24 hours a day in multiple languages.
-Click here to become a member and sign up for the NBSAP Forum newsletter.
+Members speak 122 unique languages, access the Forum from 194 countries, and engage with each other from around the globe 24 hours a day in multiple languages.

 National Biodiversity Strategies and Action Plans (NBSAPs) are the principal instruments for implementing the Convention on Biological Diversity at the national level.
 The Convention requires countries to prepare a National Biodiversity Strategy and Action Plan (NBSAP) (or equivalent instrument) and to ensure that this strategy is mainstreamed into the planning and activities of all those sectors whose activities can have an impact (positive and negative) on biodiversity.